rweather/interprogram/doc/reference.md

     FORM SINE

-Angles in the classic implementation for `FORM SINE`, `FORM COSINE`, `FORM TANGENT`, and `FORM ARCTAN` were in units of π.
+Angles in the classic implementation for `FORM SINE`, `FORM COSINE`, `FORM TANGENT`, and `FORM ARCTAN` are in units of π.
 For example, 0.5 is π/2 radians or 90 degrees.
-The extended implementation provides alternative statements for angles in radians and degrees.
+The extended implementation uses radians.

 <table border="1">
 <tr><td><b>Statement</b></td><td><b>Description</b></td><td><b>Extension?</b></td></tr>